 Real Client Example: 3-Location Radiology Practice

-Client: Insite Radiology (anonymized), 3 locations, $8M annual revenue
+Client: A multi-location radiology group, 3 locations, $8M annual revenue

 Problem: